 We were all about classic Canadian winter-time treats here this past weekend.
 Did you see the amazing snow ice cream we made on Sunday?

 Snow taffy is really fun to make.
 It’s literally as easy as 1-2-3.

 What IS maple syrup snow candy?

 It’s made by pouring boiling maple syrup on a clean, fresh bed of snow.
-The snow instantly stops the syrup from cooking, and cools it to the consistency of taffy.
+The cold snow instantly stops the syrup from cooking, and cools it to the consistency of taffy.

 The process is quick and simple, and it’s a lot of fun.
 This would be a great weekend activity to do with your family after a fresh snowfall or with a group of students in the school yard.
 As long as you have a fresh, clean snow on hand, you’re good to go.

 To tell you the truth, we did not make this batch of candy outside.
 The temperatures this past weekend were nearing -40, which made conditions unbearable out in the yard, so we brought the snow inside and made our candy in the comfort of our house.

 For our maple syrup snow candy recipe, you’ll need: